Mansoor Ali Tipu: Family history

 Sahebzada Mansoor is married to Sahebzadi Raheemunnissa who is the seventh generation descendant of Tipu Sultan.
 She is the daughter of Prince Rais Ahmed Shah.
 Mansoor's mother follows the lineage of father of Tipu Sultan's - Haider Ali's mother.
-And his father is the grand son of Syed Mohammed Bahadur who also helped the Indian National Congress in initial years.
+And his father is the grandson of Syed Mohammed Bahadur who also helped the Indian National Congress in initial years.

 He has also narrated for the upcoming documentary Shaheed Tipu sultan, directed by Shadab Siddiqui.
 Mansoor demanded the government to celebrate Tipu Jayanti as a government program in 2007 like that of other freedom fighters and finally got approval in 2015 during the reign of Chief Minister Sidramaiya and Minister for Minority Welfare - Wakf Qamarul Islam.
 He has now demanded for a research center and a Tipu Bhawan.

 Controversy

 There was a controversy over the celebration of Tipu Sultan's birth anniversary where Anant Kumar Hegde of the BJP called Tipu Sultan a mass rapist and a wretched fanatic, Mansoor demanded an unconditional apology for this and filed a defamation case in Calcutta High Court.